Founntain/osuplayer/README.md

 - [x] Import songs from osu! via osu!.db or osu!lazer client.realm
 - [x] Play songs
 - [x] Create custom playlists and put songs in there
-- [ ] Favorise songs via the heart button
+- [x] Favorise songs via the heart button
-- [ ] Create playlists from collection.db
+- [x] Create playlists from collection.db
 - [x] Nightcore and daycore function
 - [x] User profiles, for stats, uploading themes, languages and other stuff
 - [x] XP and Levelsystem
 - [ ] Patchnotes inside the client

 #### 🔧 Features with lower priority
+- [x] Audio-Equalizer
 - [ ] Localization
 - [ ] Language Editor
 - [ ] Language Manager to upload and download translations